ziyanglan0772/INST377-SP2021/README.md

     * `--force-with-lease` is like saying "Do it now but don't overwrite any serious local changes."
     * If it doesn't work, you can use `git push origin master --force`, but it will blow away all changes on your remote.
 Use with caution.
 * You have now **overwritten your Github Pages repository**
+    * Check by navigating to `https://github.com/your-username/your-username.github.io` - a bunch of lab files should be there.
 * You should be able to check that your labs are visible online by visiting `https://YOUR-GITHUB-USERNAME.github.io/public/lab_1/index.html`
 * Changes to your repository should be visible in Github Desktop